 The wind whistled through the tall, dry grass around me as I battled with the corner of the tarp being ripped from my hands.
 “Crap!”
-I yelped in pain and frustration as the corner of the tarp ripped the titanium stake from the ground and snapped it across my cheek.
+I yelped in pain and frustration as the corner of the tarp pulled the titanium stake from the ground and snapped it across my cheek.
 A thin slice of pain knifed through the delicate skin just under my eye.
 I bowed my head and knelt on the whipping tarp.
 Closing my eyes, I counted to ten and gathered myself for round two.

 Suddenly, a voice filled the emptiness around me.

 “My stomach is upset.
 I’ve thrown up twice, and I’m not hungry,” the muffled male voice stated.

 “Do you have medicine?”
 I said.
 It was probably heat exhaustion.
 The day had been hot, even with the constant gusts of wind.
-Hot blowing currents had whipped away any of our bodies’ attempts at perspiration, leaving the skin to burn, dry, and crack under the sun’s constant glare.
+Hot blowing currents had whipped away any of our bodies’ attempts at sweat, leaving our skin to burn, dry, and crack under the sun’s constant glare.